Baton Rouge Metropolitan Airport: Passenger

 Historically, the Baton Rouge Metropolitan Airport (BTR) was served by American Airlines, Continental Airlines (now United Airlines), Eastern Airlines, Northwest Airlines (now Delta Air Lines), Southern Airways, which merged with North Central Airlines to form Republic Airlines which in turn then continued to serve the airport, and Trans-Texas Airways (TTa) which subsequently changed its name to Texas International Airlines.
 All of these airlines operated mainline jet service from the airport with the exception of Eastern which flew Martin 4-0-4 and Convair 440 twin prop "Silver Falcon" airliners from Baton Rouge in the 1950s.
 Mainline jet aircraft types operated in passenger service from Baton Rouge in the past included Boeing 727-100, 727-200, 737-200, 737-300 and 737-500 jetliners as well as Douglas DC-9-10 and DC-9-30 jets and also McDonnell Douglas MD-80 jetliners.

 Currently, commercial airline service at the airport is primarily operated with Canadair CRJ or Embraer ERJ regional jets flown by the regional affiliates of the major airlines that serve Baton Rouge.
 Most Delta and American flights are operated with larger, multi-class regional jets including CRJ-700, CRJ-900, and E175 aircraft that offer coach, premium coach, and first class seating options.
-Delta also utilizes mainline Boeing 717 jets for some flights.
+Delta also uses mainline Boeing 717 jets for some flights.
 United Express flights are operated with a mix of E175, CRJ-700, and ERJ-145 aircraft.